-- You can monitor the status of your job and get information about your cluster in real-time.
+- You can monitor the status of your job and get information about your A computing cluster consists of a set of loosely or tightly ...
+More in real-time.
 Here you can see the live-tailing of the output process_output.log as the case begins to run:

 - A guide on Monitoring Status on Rescale can be found here.

 - Once the job has completed its run, you can Download all of the output files from the Results page.
 You can also launch another Desktop and attach this job to perform post-processing.

 - A guide on Managing your Job Results on Rescale can be found here.